 It’s up to you to choose right or wrong

-“The Wrath Of God” hits harder with its more aggressive tempo and punishing guitar walls: A churning low end can be found along with periodic extreme vocals.
-Contrastingly, when impetus settles down it is for a flowing but engaging chorus in which light vocal melodies play a defining role.
+“The Wrath Of God” hits harder with a more aggressive tempo and punishing guitar walls, establishing a churning low end and periodic extreme vocals.
+Contrastingly, when impetus settles down it is for an emanating chorus in which light vocal melodies play a defining role.
 Think Divinefire but with a touch more melody.

 “If The Sky Would Fall” can best be described as a victorious metal anthem.
-This one jumps starts at once in frenetic fashion, blazing its way in approaching speed metal territory with its aggressive riff direction and driving mentality.
-An emotional element - this is where that victorious anthem element is played up - comes into play for an inspiring chorus in which the mercurial tempo is sustained.
+This one jumps starts at once, blazing its way in approaching speed metal territory with its aggressive riff direction and driving mentality.
+An emotional element comes into play for the inspiring refrain sustaining the mercurial tempo.
 Lyric snippet:

 You will lead me to the promised land